CEI-lab/ece3400-2018/docs/schedule.md

 Week 10:
 * *Work on milestone 3*
-* Oct 22nd, Mon: Conflict resolution
+* Oct 22nd, Mon: Conflict resolution by Erica Dawson
 * Oct 24th, Wed: Algorithms
 * Oct 26th, Fri: Team meetings. **Deadline @midnight:** The websites will be graded for contents on lab 4.